henrikzwomp/SmfPhotoResizeMod/README.md

 A repository for the code and documentation of a "Simple Machines Forum"-modification that allows user to shrink the size of attached photos.
 The modification strives to meet the demands of administrators and users of the Swebrick.se forum.

 ## Current state
 Current code is a working proof of concept of the idea.
-It is unknown if it meets the demands of the demands of administrators and users.
+It is unknown if it meets the demands of the administrators and users.

 ## How it works
-For forums users, this modification will give the user the option resize the attached photos to a new smaller size.
+For forums users, this modification will give the user the option to resize the attached photos to a new smaller size.

 ![Proof of concept image](https://github.com/henrikzwomp/SmfPhotoResizeMod/blob/master/modification_poc01.png "Proof of concept image")